Sandruski/rts-group-movement/README.md

 It has been done following the tile-based algorithm A* (A-Star) and creating a collision determination and avoidance system.

+<I>It is not recommended to move simultaneously more than 16 units.</I>

 •	Website: [RTS Group Movement Website](https://sandruski.github.io/RTS-Group-Movement/)<br>
 •	GitHub repository: [RTS Group Movement Repository](https://github.com/Sandruski/RTS-Group-Movement)